ksakmann/CarND-Advanced-Lane-Lines/README.md

 ![line fit][image6]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+## Extracting the local curvature of the road and vehicle localization

 The radius of curvature is computed upon calling the `Line.update()` method of a line.
 The method that does the computation is called `Line.get_radius_of_curvature()`.
 The mathematics involved is summarized in [this tutorial here](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).
 For a second order polynomial f(y)=A y^2 +B y + C the radius of curvature is given by R = [(1+(2 Ay +B)^2 )^3/2]/|2A|.

 The distance from the center of the lane is computed in the `Line.set_line_base_pos()` method, which essentially measures the distance to each lane and computes the position assuming the lane has a given fixed width of 3.7m.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+## Projecting the detected lane lines onto the original image

-I implemented this step in cells 13 and 14 in my code in `stage1_test_image_pipeline.ipynb` in the function `project_lane_lines()` which is called by `process_image()`.
+THis step is implemented in cells 13 and 14 in `stage1_test_image_pipeline.ipynb` in the function `project_lane_lines()` which is called by `process_image()`.
 This last function process_image(img) handles all lost lane logic.
 Here is an example of the result on a test image:

 ![alt text][image7]

 ---

-### Pipeline (video)

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+# Video Processing Pipeline

-I took the code developed in `stage1_test_image_pipeline.ipynb` and processed the project video in `stage2_video_pipeline.ipynb`.
+Finally, I took the code developed in `stage1_test_image_pipeline.ipynb` and processed the project video in the notebook  `stage2_video_pipeline.ipynb`.
 The processed project video can be found here:
 [link to my video result](./processed_project_video.mp4)

 ---

-###Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+# Discussion

+## Problems encountered and Outlook

 Getting the pipeline to be robust against shadows and at the same time capable of detecting yellow lane lines on white ground was the greates difficulty.
 I took the approach that lines should never have very low saturation values, i.e. be black.
 Setting a minimal value for the saturation helped when paired with the x gradient and absolute gradient threshold.
 Problematic is also the case when more than two lanes get detected.
 For lines detected far away a threshold on the distance eliminated the problem.
 By far the most work was implementing the logic of a continuous update of detected lines as well as restarting when the buffer of previous lines emptied.
 At the moment the pipeline will likely fail as soon as more (spurious) lines are on the same lane, as e.g. in the first challenge video.
 This could be solved by building separate lane line detectors for yellow and white together with additional logic which line to choose.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.